 Following our first test-run we can see, that there is a positive correlation between the batches and the winning statistic.
-This shows as that our model is able to improve itself from game to game.
+This shows as that our model improves itself from game to game.
 In our next try, we will raise the goal from 256 to 512, to see, if our model can attain higher tiles.
 The y-axis of Figure 2 stands for the games won.

 In our second test-run we decreased alpha to 0.1 to see what the effect of a lower alpha is on our model.
 Intuitively, we would say that a lower learning rate should have a negative impact on the model.
 But we know from lecture, that there is an issue of overfitting and therefore we want to avoid to overfit our model.
 We also increased the goal to 512 to see, if our model can achieve this goal too.